x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/permissions.md

 ### Mailbox permissions in hybrid environments

-Not all Mailbox permissions are fully supported in an hybrid Exchange environment.
+Not all milbox permissions are fully supported in an Exchange hybrid environment.

 #### Mailbox permissions supported in hybrid environments